 It is probably the case that Nationwide have referred the matter to their valuer.
 The reason why Nationwide may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 Given that I am about to part with £400,000 on a terraced house in Egremont I wish to have a conversation with the conveyancer concerning thehouse move before giving the go ahead to the firm.
 Can this be arranged?

 This is something that we encourage - it is our preference to talk to you we do not take any clients on without you first talking to the conveyancer who will be carrying out your property ownership legalities in Egremont.There is no ‘factory style conveyancing’ - each client is an important person, not a file number.
 The law firms that we put you in touch with believe that the figure you are provided with for residential conveyancing in Egremont should be the figure that you end up paying.

-I need to appoint a conveyancing solicitor for my conveyancing in Egremont.
-I've chance upon a site which appears to be the ideal solution If there is a chance to get all this stuff done via phone that would be ideal.
-Do I need to be concerned?
+I need to appoint a conveyancing solicitor for remortgage conveyancing in Egremont.
+I happened to land on a web site which appears to be the ideal offering If there is a chance to get all the legals done via phone that would be ideal.
+Should I be wary?
 What are the potential pitfalls?